 NAPLAN tests the sorts of skills that are essential for every child to progress through school and life, such as reading, writing, spelling, grammar and numeracy.
 It is important to remember that NAPLAN tests are not pass/fail tests.
-NAPLAN tests provide very valuable information, but there are no consequences for individual students for poor or good performance.
 At the classroom level it is one of a number of important tools used by teachers to measure student progress.
 To provide an overview of the format of the tests, a full set of example tests is available.

-Information specifically for parents and carers can be found in the 2013 NAPLAN information brochure for parents and carers.
+Information specifically for parents and carers can be found in the 2016 NAPLAN information brochure for parents and carers ( 124kb).

 Participation in NAPLAN

 All students in Years 3, 5, 7, and 9 are expected to participate in NAPLAN tests, and schools should not exert influence on parents to withdraw their child from the tests.
 NAPLAN tests give you information on how your child is progressing against national standards.
 This information allows for additional intervention if necessary to ensure your child progresses at a rate where they can fully participate in all aspects of the curriculum.
 NAPLAN does not replace, but rather complements, assessments run by your child's classroom teacher throughout the year.